WilliamRADFunk/study-hall/README.md

 # study-hall
-(Complete) A front-end UI for event creation/management using Angular 1.5.x and Leaflet Maps
+A front-end UI for event creation/management using Angular 1.5.x and Leaflet Maps

 ---